pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 **GitHub project boards support project workflows** that auto-add issues to a project board with a specific label.
 However, our GitHub organization's open source subscription only allows for one project workflow of this kind associated with one repository, which is why we set up the GitHub action.
+We also have things setup so an issue is removed / archived from the GitHub project board once it is closed.
 {: .notice}